Go to shop!

 The worst performer was the G&G with 28 meters and after that the Lancer performed a bit better with 30 meters.
 So it’s safe to say they have about the same effective range of about 30 meters.

-DAS GBLS & Tokyo Marui NGRS AEG
+DAS GBLS & TOKYO MARUI NGRS

 The next 2 that performed a bit better were the DAS GBLS with 34 meters and the Tokyo Marui NGRS with 35 meters.
 Also these perform about the same when it comes to the effective range which is 5 meters in difference or 17% better than the G&G and the Lancer Tactical do.

-That being said, the one that has by far beaten them all, was the Systema.
-PTW with 39 meters or 30% difference compared to the 30 meters of the G&G and the Lancers Tactical.
+That being said, the one that has by far beaten them all, was the Systema PTW with 39 meters or 30% difference compared to the 30 meters of the G&G and the Lancers Tactical.

-Now, we know you can hit people farther away with an Airsoft gun than 40 meters, but then you’re either over hopping, aiming higher up in the air or can’t hit your target which each and every single shot, so then you’re more spraying and praying rather than shooting at the gun’s effective range.
+Now, we know you can hit people farther away with an Airsoft gun than 40 meters, but then you’re either over hopping, aiming higher up in the air or can’t hit your target whith each and every single shot, so then you’re more spraying and praying rather than shooting at the gun’s effective range.

 Here we are going to measure the precision of each gun on its maximum effective range.
 For this we replace the steel target by a card target which will allow us to collect data.